 Barcodes Are you a frequent parkrunner, or does your barcode regularly fail to scan or you're having problems with your printer?
-You should consider getting some ERS Barcodes.
+You should consider getting some Barcodes.
 Make our scanners' lives easier and be the envy of all of your parkrunner chums!

 Volunteering: How to get involved Finding out about Stratford-upon-Avon parkrun volunteering opportunities couldn't be easier.
 Simply open a recent parkrun newsletter, results email or volunteer email, click on 'manage my profile', then 'email options', then select the events you'd like to hear from and click 'save opt-in events list'.
 You will then receive regular emails from those events letting you know all about their volunteering opportunities.

 Future roster You can see an event's future volunteer roster via our future roster page.
 To get in touch with us, just send an email to email@example.com.

+What would I do at the Event?
 First, and most importantly, we never ask anybody to do anything they're not comfortable with.
 If you don't want a particular task, please let us know and we will happily give you an alternative job.
 But if you really want to do something in particular, please let us know and we'll see what we can do.
 You can find out more about Stratford volunteering roles on our Facebook notes page.
 We can also sort out roles that allow you to volunteers with (or as far as possible away from) your friends and family!